All Episodes

 Again, just looking at something here on the website that should be updating that isn't.

-Um we've got a we've built in a lot of room.
+We've built in a lot of room.

 That's an expandable space that we've built into the website.

-Remember what I said uh websites are bottomless, so you keep scrolling down to make sure you see everything.
+So you keep scrolling down to make sure you see everything.

 Bush gives Gonzalez support, comma, mounts counterattack.

-Now, uh what the story is is this.
+Now, what the story is, is this.

 President Bush offered Attorney General Alberto Gonzalez strong backing, the White House said today, as the administration mounted a counterattack aimed at quelling the controversy over the firing of eight federal prosecutors.

-The President urged Gonzalez to fight efforts to force him out, said a Justice Department official who spoke on condition of anonymity.
+The president urged Gonzalez to fight efforts to force him out, said a Justice Department official who spoke on condition of anonymity.

-And what this is about is this story from the politico.
+And what this is about is this story from the Politico.

 That was posted late last night.

-Well, about 6 30 last night by Mike Allen, White House seeking Gonzalez replacements.
+Well, about 6.30 last night by Mike Allen, White House seeking Gonzalez replacements.

 Republican officials operating at the behest of the White House have begun seeking a possible successor to Attorney General Alberto Gonzalez, whose support among GOP lawmakers has collapsed, according to party sources familiar with the discussions.